 Propagation

-Divide clumps in tumble or spring.
+Divide clumps in fall or spring.